getminera/minera/README.md

 * Auto-recover mode
 * System timezone
 * Extra options
+* Scheduled event (reboot/restart)
 * Dashboard refresh time
 * Minera password management

 Requirements
 -------------

-Minera should be installed on the Gridseed controller, usually a Raspberry, with a Debian-like Linux distribution and of course an internet connection.
+Minera should be installed on the mining controller, usually a Raspberry, with a Debian-like Linux distribution and of course an internet connection.

 Installing
 -------------

 You can choose for a img file to put in your SD Card or for a manual install.

-**Image file (img) v0.2.3**
+**Image file (img) v0.2.3 (Recommended)**

 This is the Minera image file for Raspberry PI, you have only to download it and put in your SD Card.